 It appears aloe vera does more than soothe and moisturize.
 It also offers anti-aging benefits that clear the appearance of wrinkles from the inside out.
 In one study, 30 women over the age of 45 took an aloe vera gel supplement for 90 days.
 By the end of the study, the appearance of their facial wrinkles decreased and their skin looked better.

 Aloe vera does a lot more than soothe a sunburn.
 It’s good for skin and is a potent superfood that delivers powerful nutrition.
-There are several ways to harness the benefits of aloe vera.
+There are several ways to harness the benefits of aloe vera and there are many facts to known about Aloe Vera.

 You can take it as a juice, a cream, or in pill form.
 When choosing an aloe supplement, check the ingredients.
 Products that are not created by Aloe Vera Westcoast include ingredients other than aloe vera and may not contain the nutrients, ingredients, or concentrations you expect, acemannan in particular!